Packed with flavor and a make ahead option for those busy week nights; Spanish Brown Rice for a good mouth party! Vegan + GF

 - Additional Limes

-- In a large saute pan, heat the oil until shimmering.
-Add the onions and cook on medium-low or until softened.
+In a large saute pan, heat the oil until shimmering.
+Add the onions and cook on medium-low for about 8 minutes or until softened.
 Add the adobo sauce, cumin, chili powder, paprika, garlic and salt.
 Stir until the onions are coated and the spices release their fragrance.
 About one minute.
 Add the tomatoes and tomato paste.
 Stir for another minute or until all the ingredients are incorporated.
 Add the cold rice and stir until all the ingredients are evenly distributed.
 Squeeze lime juice over the rice, and stir.
 Warm on low for about five minutes or until heated through.
 Adjust salt to taste.

 - Serve with additional limes, cilantro, salsa and/or jalapeños.